sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Learn To Code With Me Podcast](https://learntocodewith.me/podcast/) : A Season by season of tech podcast episodes by Laurence Bradford with topics ranging from Career in Tech to lessons in doing tech business
 - [MS Dev Show](http://msdevshow.com) : Jason Young and Carl Schweitzer talk about the latest in developer news covering topics such as the Azure cloud, Windows, Windows Phone, Visual Studio, and cross-platform development using the Microsoft platform.
 - [React Native Radio](https://devchat.tv/react-native-radio) : A weekly discussion of the tools, techniques, and technologies used to build mobile applications with JavaScript and React.
+- [Ruby Rogues](https://devchat.tv/podcasts/ruby-rogues/) : A weekly discussion by Ruby developers about programming, life, and careers.
 - [Soft Skills Engineering](https://softskills.audio/) : A weekly advice podcast for software developers about non-technical topics.
 - [Software Engineering Daily](https://softwareengineeringdaily.com) : A daily technical interview about software topics.
 - [Software Engineering Radio](http://www.se-radio.net) : A podcast targeted at the professional software developer.
 The goal is to be a lasting educational resource, not a newscast.